 Sino-Swiss Science and Technology Cooperation 2013–2016

-Building on the previous success, the Swiss State Secretariat for Education, Research, and Innovation (SERI) and MOST are committed to continue the SSSTC for another 4 years (2013–2016, see article).
+Building on the previous success, the Swiss State Secretariat for Education, Research, and Innovation (SERI) and the Ministry of Science and Technology of the People's Republic of China (MOST) are committed to continue the SSSTC for another 4 years